What is data encryption?

 Data encryption is a method used to protect your data, messages, passwords, emails.

-It transforms readable data, also called plain text into another form, or code that can only be accessed by those who have access to the secret key (formally called decryption key).
+It transforms readable data, also called plain text, into another form or code.
+It can only be accessed by those who have access to the secret key (formally called decryption key).
 Encrypted data is also called ciphertext.

 Data encryption is one of the most used methods to protect data, either for companies or individuals.
-Data encryption is so popular due to its efficiency.
+It’s so popular due to its efficiency.

 How data encryption works.

-Data encryption is a process by the mean of an algorithm that encrypts your data with a key.
+Data encryption is a process that uses an algorithm to encrypt your data with a key.
 That key is generated for the data to be decrypted later.

-Decryption is the inverse o encryption, it follows the same steps but reversing the order the keys are applied.
+Decryption is the opposite of encryption.
+It follows the same steps, but it reverses the order the keys are applied.